 This does not imply any hostility to the ranks of the U.S. military forces, mainly soldiers or Marines.
 After all, they did not decide to invade Iraq.
 It was not their choice.
 Probably most joined the military for economic reasons (the so-called poverty draft).
 Many do not support the war.
 Of those in the Reserves or National Guard, almost none expected to be fighting in a foreign war.
 It is in their interests for U.S. forces to be withdrawn as soon as possible.
-Furthermore, if the U.S. is so defeated that it is unlikely to soon wage war on other countries, this would be in against nationalism." ("Towards a History of Anarchist Anti-Imperialism," Summer/Fall 2004 The Northeastern Anarchist, p.
+Furthermore, if the U.S. is so defeated that it is unlikely to soon wage war on other countries, this would be in the interests of these and future are against imperialism, but also, against nationalism." ("Towards a History of Anarchist Anti-Imperialism," Summer/Fall 2004 The Northeastern Anarchist, p.
 33)